dotlang/language/doc/RFE.md

 suggestion:
 Extend `_` notation to be place holder for literal type for compound literals use `_` prefix for list, seq and struct literals.
 It can be replaced with a real type to indicate their type.
-But still it is not context-free to decide whether something is a litearl! advantage of this: if we want to send a typed compound literal to a function, we can do it inline.
+But still it is not context-free to decide whether something is a literal! advantage of this: if we want to send a typed compound literal to a function, we can do it inline.
 `process(CustData[1,2,3])`
 rather than: `x: CustData := [1,2,3]` and then `process(x)`